 If you are missing one or more teeth and want to renew your health and self-confidence, try restorative dental care.

 Replacing missing teeth not only improves the aesthetics of your smile but also benefits your future oral health.
 If there is even one gap in your smile, the remaining natural teeth can shift and overcrowd.
-Overcrowded and crooked teeth are difficult to clean and plaque can build up in areas that are hard to reach.
+Overcrowded and misaligned teeth are difficult to clean and plaque can build up in areas that are hard to reach.
 Plaque irritates the gums and eats away at the enamel.
 Patients with crowded teeth are more prone to developing tooth decay and gum disease.

-Middle River, Maryland dentist Dr. Ned Greenberg offers treatments to restore missing teeth.
+Dr. Ned Greenberg offers treatments to restore missing teeth.
 Having these durable solutions restores the bite function.
 If patients are missing multiple teeth, this affects how they bite and chew.
 Replacing teeth at the root revitalizes the form and function of your smile.

 Treating Missing Teeth

 Dr. Greenberg provides multiple treatment options that can improve the health and aesthetics of the teeth and gums.
-Learn more about each of these solutions below:
+Learn more about each of these solutions below.

 Dental Implants: This treatment option is made of titanium implant posts that integrate with bone tissue in the jaw after implantation.
 Following a healing period of 3 to 6 months, the posts are capped off with an abutment and dental crown.
 Implants replace teeth at the root and can be used to replace a single missing tooth or secure bridges and dentures.